projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

         0         0          0        PRIMARY       Running
         1         1          0        PRIMARY       Running

 #.
-Set resource mask array MSRs for each CLOS with ``wrmsr <reg_num> <value>``.
-For example if we want to restrict VM1 to use the lower 4 ways of LLC cache and allocate upper 7 ways of LLC access to VM0, first a CLOS is assigned for each VM. (say VM0 is assigned CLOS 0 and VM1 CLOS1).
-Then resource mask MSR corresponding to the CLOS0, in this case IA32_L3_MASK_BASE + 0 is programmed to 0x7f0 and resouce mask MSR corresponding to CLOS1, IA32_L3_MASK_BASE + 1 is set to 0xf.
+Set the resource mask array MSRs for each CLOS with a ``wrmsr <reg_num> <value>``.
+For example, if you want to restrict VM1 to use the lower 4 ways of LLC cache and you want to allocate the upper 7 ways of LLC to access to VM0, you must first assign a CLOS for each VM (e.g. VM0 is assigned CLOS0 and VM1 CLOS1).
+Next, resource mask the MSR that corresponds to the CLOS0.
+In our example, IA32_L3_MASK_BASE + 0 is programmed to 0x7f0.
+Finally, resource mask the MSR that corresponds to CLOS1.
+In our example, IA32_L3_MASK_BASE + 1 is set to 0xf.

    .. code-block:: none

       ACRN:\>wrmsr  -p1 0xc90  0x7f0
       ACRN:\>wrmsr  -p1 0xc91  0xf

 #.
 Assign CLOS1 to PCPU1 by programming the MSR IA32_PQR_ASSOC [bit 63:32] (0xc8f) to 0x100000000 to use CLOS1 and assign CLOS0 to PCPU 0 by programming MSR IA32_PQR_ASSOC [bit 63:32] to 0x0.
-Note that, IA32_PQR_ASSOC is per LP MSR and CLOS has to programmed on each LP.
+Note that IA32_PQR_ASSOC is per LP MSR and CLOS must be programmed on each LP.

    .. code-block:: none